 One of the side effects of chemotherapy is the way that patients experience the taste of food.
 Many chemotherapy drugs leave a metallic taste in the mouth of a patient and make foods and beverages virtually inedible after treatment, all this at a time when good nutrition is important for healing and recovery.
-Unfortunately, these unpleasant side effects can lead to food avoidance entirely, further resulting in weight loss and a lack of social support.
+Unfortunately, these unpleasant side effects can lead to food avoidance entirely, further resulting in weight loss and difficulty in cancer recovery.

 Patients often wonder how to get their taste buds back after chemo, as taste changes during chemotherapy are very common.
 Some chemotherapy drugs are more notorious for this than others.
-Although the exact reason for this is unclear, it may be due to cell damage in the mouth which are especially sensitive to chemotherapy.
+Although the exact reason for this is unclear, it may be due to cell damage in the mouth, which is especially sensitive to chemotherapy.
 It is thought that nearly half of all chemotherapy patients experience these taste changes.
-Chemotherapy treatments and radiation often also cause inflammation and ulceration of the membranes lining the digestive system as well as the mouth.
-This can make it further difficult for patients to eat and drink.
+Chemotherapy treatments and radiation often also cause inflammation and ulceration of the membranes lining the digestive system, as well as the mouth.
+This can make it even more difficult for patients to eat and drink.

-Taste changes after chemotherapy tend to lower tolerance for bitter flavors and heighten ones for sweet flavors.
+Taste changes after chemotherapy tend to lower the tolerance for sour flavors and heighten the tolerance for sweet flavors.
 Drugs used in chemotherapy also often leave a metallic taste in the mouth.
 This is further exacerbated by the nausea and vomiting often experienced during and after chemotherapy.
 These taste changes can last from hours to months after chemotherapy.

 The Alteration of Taste Buds After Chemotherapy

-Over the past few years, it has come to the attention of chemotherapy patients that the way that they experience the taste of food can be altered by a tiny berry known as the miracle berry.
-This fruit contains a protein that can alter the way receptors on taste buds process the taste of sour or bitter foods, making a chemotherapy patient experience these foods as sweet instead.
-The miracle berries and miracle berry tablets are able to mask the taste caused by some of these chemotherapy drugs and enable patients to enjoy eating normal food again.
+Over the past few years, it has come to the attention of chemotherapy patients that the way that they experience the taste of food can be altered by a tiny berry known as the MiraBurst Miracle Berry.
+This fruit contains an active substance that can alter the way receptors on taste buds process the taste of sour or tart foods, fruits and drinks, making a chemotherapy patient experience these foods as sweet instead.
+MiraBurst Miracle Berry products are able to temporarily mask the metallic taste caused by some of these chemotherapy drugs, and they enable patients to enjoy eating low sugar foods, fruits, and drinks again.
 When this happens, patients are more likely to eat nourishing food and gain strength once again.
 This makes the MiraBurst Miracle Berry the perfect solution for patients who aren’t sure what to eat when chemo makes food taste bad.

-For chemotherapy patients who are trying to figure out what to eat when chemo makes food taste bad, clinical studies have been done to determine how the miracle berry can be used to combat this problem with amazing results.
-Many clinical studies have been published regarding the use of miracle berries for things such as flavor enhancement for cancer patient treatment to its use in diabetic treatment and insulin sensitivity.
-This research has found that the miracle fruit contains a glycoprotein that binds to the body’s taste buds.
+For chemotherapy patients who are trying to figure out what to eat when chemo makes food taste bad, clinical studies have been done to determine how the Miracle Berry can be used to combat this problem with amazing results.
+Many clinical studies have been published regarding the use of Miracle Berries for things, such as taste modifiers for cancer patient treatment to their use in diabetic treatment and insulin sensitivity.
+This research has found that Miracle Fruit contains a glycoprotein that binds to the body’s taste buds.
 This causes a temporary change in the way that certain foods are experienced by the taste buds.
-The results are that the patient will taste sweet instead of bitter or sour for approximately 90 minutes after the use of the berry or a miracle berry pill.
+The results are that the patient will temporarily perceive sour or tart fruits, foods, and drinks as sweet after the use of the MiraBurst Miracle Berry.